github/backup-utils/docs/usage.md

 ## Understanding Configuration

-Users can supply their own configuration file or use the example configuration file as a template where they can set up their environment for backing up and restoring.
+You can supply your own configuration file or use the example configuration file as a template where you can set up your environment for backing up and restoring.

 Among other levers, here is where you can specify if you want to skip backing up and/or reestoring pages artifacts with `GHE_BACKUP_SKIP_PAGES` and `GHE_RESTORE_SKIP_PAGES` respectively.